Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - If a player fails to Value Their Life during criminal activity because of robbery rules, their protection against being shot/killed may be revoked.
 Staff will discern through tickets after the fact.

-- The act of searching someone’s pockets means you have chosen to rob them.
-The only exception is to obtain the victim’s ID Card, and only their ID Card.

 - The goal of robberies should be to create a story for all involved, not just for the sake of robbing.

 - You can only take half of each item stack in someone's inventory.
 Single items can be taken.

-- You can have one sidearm and one longarm protected from being robbed, but carrying any more than that opens you up to being robbed of all weapons.

-Examples

- - Carry a Carcano and a Revolver, and those guns can't be robbed.
- - Carry a Carcano and two revolvers, and all weapons can be robbed.
- - Carry dual revolvers with no longarms; all weapons can be robbed.

 - Do not rob new starting players of their starter money.
 If you were robbed of your starting cash, open a ticket.

 - You must demonstrate a clear hostile intent to rob an individual and give them a chance to react.